 A low level of bureaucracy is one of the key aspects of physical production in Finland.
 A national law known as “Everyman’s Right” means that typically no permits are needed to film on publicly -owned land, which accounts for much of Finland’s surface area.
 Where needed, permit procedures tend to be fast and straightforward compared to other countries, with your local regional film commission being able to take care of the permits within just a few days.

 There is a network of regional Film Commissions that serve productions interested in the area.
-Film Commissions are public, non-profit organisations which market the respective area as a filming location and offer help finding suitable locations, cast, crew and services.
-Some regional Film Commissions in Finland also finance films.
+Film Commissions are public, non-profit organizsations which market the respective area as a filming location and offer help finding suitable locations, cast, crew and services.

 Finns prefer actions to words.
 We tend to say what we do and do what we say.
 That’s why Finland is the most functional country in the world, and the Finnish handshake is the most reliable one.